Brewers vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Noah Syndergaard (1-3) will take the mound for the Dodgers, his seventh start of the season.
+- The Dodgers' Clayton Kershaw (5-2) will make his eighth start of the season.

-- In six starts this season, he's earned a quality start in three of them.
+- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Syndergaard has four starts of five or more innings this season in six chances.
-He averages 5.2 innings per outing.
+- Kershaw has six starts of five or more innings this season in seven chances.
+He averages 6 innings per outing.

 |Opponent